 The path at this point has been improved to avoid it becoming too muddy but if walking between November and April, good luck.
 After the pond, the path sharply shifts left and you find yourself looking down on the pond as in the picture above.
 You are now heading uphill, to Emmetts Garden.
 It’s a little steep at this point, but should be nothing for a fit, healthy humanoid like your good self.
 Ignore any paths off to the left, and near the top of the hill follow the path as it bends left more or less parallel with the top of the ridge.
 Then watch out for the Emmetts Garden sign.
 The view south from this point is gorgeous, stretching to the Ashdown Forest across Bough Beech reservoir and the lake at Hever Castle.
 It’s all made more beautiful by the wonderful trees and plants on this hillside.
 Awash with bluebells in spring, there are exotic trees planted here and a magnificent magnolia which blooms in late March/early April.
 At all times of the year it’s truly wonderful.

-Enter Emmetts Gardens admiring the wonderful azaleas, pines and various other rare shrubs from around the world, including many Japanese varieties.
+Enter Emmetts Gardens (remember to pay at the ticket office at the other end of the garden: £9.50 adult/£4.50 child), admiring the wonderful azaleas, pines and various other rare shrubs from around the world, including many Japanese varieties.
 I’m rather taken by the weeping Californian spruce you can see soon after entering.
 This southern edge of the garden is a truly magnificent spot.
 In fact Emmetts is great, simple as that.

 ‘Av a cup of tea, go on

-Continue straight on (west) if you want the cafe.
-Otherwise, to continue the walk, turn right and go north through the gardens (if you want to linger for a while it’s best to go to the main entrance and cough up your cash, and give us walkers a good name!).
+Continue straight on (west) if you want the excellent cafe.
+Otherwise, to continue the walk, turn right and go north through the gardens (remember to pay at the front entrance, as mentioned previously).
 As you draw level with Emmett’s House to your left (built in the 1860s by Frederic Lubbock, brother of Darwin’s buddy John, who lived near Downe) you will see a delightful rose garden with ornamental pond and small fountain on your right.
 Walk through this (point 4) and out of the garden across the field, back towards Ide Hill (the church spire acts as a good reference point at all times on this walk).
 Head for the bottom right hand corner of the field where a gate leads on to a lane which is actually a public footpath (you might have to climb over the gate, so it might be easier to turn sharp right on leaving the garden and head to the white gate).
 Continue downhill on this lane past the hilariously titchy Ide Hill Cricket Club pitch (definitely a batsman’s wicket).

 Here the lane meets Sundridge Road (point 5).
 Turn right and carefully walk for 100 metres up the road (towards Ide Hill, now heading south) then take the first left on to a narrowish lane (Norman Street, virtually car-free) heading east.
 Walk for about 350 metres and then, after a dip in the lane and passing a large oak tree or two on your right, watch out for a well-hidden stone marked with a public footpath sign on your right (point 6).
 This is just a gap in the hedge so is easy to miss – switch your radar on.
 Take this path across a two grassy fields (maybe with sheep in them) then exit the second field through a stile to the left, into a playing field.
 Walk past a little playground to the left of a large hut and exit back into Ide Hill, rather nicely, by the newly-revamped Cock Inn (point 7).
 The pub used to advertise itself with a ‘Warm beer, grumpy locals, average food, proper pub’ sign.
 But it’s a fine old boozer with a medieval feel thanks to its massive fireplace, low beamed ceilings and rustic aura.
 It’s got Greene King IPA on tap and a friendly vibe.
 All good.